First things first, let’s talk about the term “plus size.”

 Personally, I think it’s difficult to know how to handle this term these days.
 “Plus size” is a phrase that is full of negative connotations for so many women.
 It says “too much” and “not enough” and “you can’t shop in the same stores as your friends” all at once.
 It seems mean-spirited.

-To complicate matters further, I sometimes work with fashion models, where the standards get really whack.
+To complicate matters further, I sometimes work with fashion models, where the standards get pretty ridiculous.
 I’ll have you know that the European fashion market defines “plus size” as starting at just size 12.
 SIZE 12!
 That’s a USA size 10 at best. *eye roll*

-I use the term “plus size boudoir” on this page, and throughout the rest of my website for one reason, and one reason only: it’s the term all you lovely curvy women are using when you search online.
+I use the term “plus size boudoir” on this page, and throughout the rest of my website for one reason, and one reason only: it’s still the most popular search term that “curvy” women are using when looking for photographers online.

-If I used the much preferable phrase, “curvy boudoir photography” or maybe even “voluptuous boudoir photography, ” or maybe if I just titled everything with “BOMBSHELLS – This one is for you!”
+If I used “curvy boudoir photography” or “voluptuous boudoir photography,” or maybe if I just titled everything with “BOMBSHELLS – This one is for you!”
 I wouldn’t reach even half of you.
-So I SINCERELY hope the term “plus size boudoir” doesn’t offend you, it’s certainly not intended to.
+So I SINCERELY hope the term “plus size” doesn’t offend you, it’s certainly not intended to.
 I’d just rather WORK with you than refuse to the term and never meet you.

-Plus Size Boudoir Sessions are so much fun.
-Curvy girls often become my most happy and loyal clients, and they are frequently the ones who really, really, really love their time and experience at Rebel & Romance.
+Plus size sessions are so much fun.
+Curvy girls often become my most happy and loyal clients, and they are frequently the ones who really, really love their time and experience at Rebel & Romance.
 Please check out the information below for more details.

 A few common questions…